-After drafting a Withdrawal Agreement with the European Union, the Prime Minister failed to reach an agreement within Parliament at the end of the year.
+After drafting a Withdrawal Agreement with the European Union, Mrs May failed to reach an agreement within Parliament at the end of the year.

-In May, several months after it was announced that one former British soldier will face charges over the Bloody Sunday shootings, it was reported that the Prime Minister personally blocked ministers from proposing new legislation that could have protected veterans from prosecution for alleged offences during the Troubles in Northern Ireland.
+In May, several months after it was announced that one former British soldier will face charges over the Bloody Sunday shootings, it was reported that Mrs May personally blocked ministers from proposing new legislation that could have protected veterans from prosecution for alleged offences during the Troubles in Northern Ireland.

 The announcement led to much criticism from veterans within Parliament, like Conservative MP Bob Stewart, who said to be "ashamed" that successive governments had been "complicit" in the pursuit of veterans.

 Conservative MP Johnny Mercer also said he would not support the Government in the Commons unless the historical prosecutions of ex-servicemen and women end.

 With building tensions in the Gulf of Oman with Iran, Theresa May also had to chair an emergency COBRA meeting and has been discussing the maintenance of the security of shipping in the region.